woliveiras/corsarr/README.md

 # Stack*RR

-> Fast way for running for Radarr, Lidarr, Readarr, and Bazarr
+> Fast way for running for Radarr, Lidarr, LazyLibrarian, and Bazarr

-This repository contains a Docker Compose setup for managing various media applications, including Radarr, Lidarr, Readarr, and Bazarr.
+This repository contains a Docker Compose setup for managing various media applications, including Radarr, Lidarr, LazyLibrarian, and Bazarr.
 The setup is designed to run on a Linux server with Docker and Docker Compose installed.

 In this guide, you’ll learn how to set up a fully automated media server that, when you add a movie or TV show, will:

 - Search for torrents/magnet links using Prowlarr and Jellyseerr (optional)
-- Manage content with Sonarr (TV shows), Radarr (movies), Readarr (books), and Lidarr (music)
+- Manage content with Sonarr (TV shows), Radarr (movies), LazyLibrarian (books), and Lidarr (music)
 - Download subtitles with Bazarr
 - Download files via qBittorrent
 - FlareSolverr to bypass Cloudflare restrictions